Skip to content

 Why You Can Trust My Review

 In reviewing Cerebral, I found it to be a solid, affordable option, particularly for those paying out-of-pocket.
-Their subscription-based therapy and psychiatry services offer flexibility, and it accepts several major insurance plans.
-However, due to past legal and ethical concerns and the discontinuation of some services, we recently adjusted their rating to 3.5 out of 5 stars.
+The subscription-based services offer flexibility, and it accepts several major insurance plans.
+However, due to past legal and ethical concerns and the discontinuation of some services, we rate Cerebral 3.5 out of 5 stars.
 While not perfect, Cerebral remains a viable option for accessible, low-cost medication management.”

 Emily Guarnotta Updated Headshot Emily Guarnotta, PsyD